segmentio/segment-docs/src/connections/destinations/catalog/kustomer/index.md

 Track calls will sent as a `tracking event` to Kustomer on the timeline of the customer who was tracked.
 If the `kustomer_session_id` is included, it will cluster this tracking event into a single "session" on the customer's timeline.
 If no `kustomer_session_id` is supplied, we will automatically generate session IDs based on time between tracking events.
 (Read why Segment doesn't have session tracking [here](https://segment.com/blog/facts-vs-stories-why-segment-has-no-sessions-api/)).

-[**ALERT:** ENGAGE SECTION IS NOT ACCURATE FOR THIS DESTINATION]
+## Engage Limitation

-This integration is maintained by Kustomer and they only accept standard properties (name, email, phone, etc.), not custom properties (e.g. my_computed_trait_name).
-Since, any Audience/Computed Trait created in Engage and sent to Kustomer would automatically be considered a custom property, Engage technically does not function properly with Kustomer.
+Kustomer destination only accepts standard properties (name, email, phone, etc.) and do not support custom properties.
+Any Audience/Computed Trait created in Engage will be considered a customer property by Kustomer destination, and is not supported.